gertjanbruggink/cti-conference-quadrant/methodology.md

 We label each quadrant to clarify the types of conferences in each section:

-- **Top-Left (Generic & Operational)**: Conferences covering broadly applicable, practical content, ideal for foundational skills.
+- **Top-Left (Niche & Operational)**: Highly specialized conferences offering hands-on, niche insights.
-- **Top-Right (Niche & Operational)**: Highly specialized conferences offering hands-on, niche insights.
+- **Top-Right (Generic & Operational)**: Conferences covering broadly applicable, practical content, ideal for foundational skills.
-- **Bottom-Left (Generic & Theoretical)**: Broad, high-level conferences focusing on general trends, suitable for newcomers.
+- **Bottom-Left (Niche & Theoretical)**: Specialized conferences with a focus on research and niche topics.
-- **Bottom-Right (Niche & Theoretical)**: Specialized conferences with a focus on research and niche topics, geared toward thought leaders.
+- **Bottom-Right (Generic & Theoretical)**: Broad, high-level conferences focusing on general trends, suitable for newcomers.

 ---

 ### Step 6: Add Context with Annotations